nhtsai/notes/_posts/2021-09-05-system-design.md

 * Active-Passive
     * Heartbeats are sent between the active server and the passive server on standby.
 Only the active server handles traffic.
     * If a heartbeat is interrupted, the passive server takes over the active server's IP address and resumes service to maintain availability.
-    * Downtime duration is determined by whether passive servier is already running in 'hot' standby or starting from 'cold' standby.
+    * Downtime duration is determined by whether passive server is already running in 'hot' standby or starting from 'cold' standby.
 * Active-Active
     * Both servers are managing traffic, spreading load between them
     * If servers are public-facing, DNS needs to know about public IPs of both servers.